The Beer Garden Guide to Munich

 Englisch Garten

-• Milchhäusl - This rustic beer garden has limited seating, good food, and is located in a forest heavy area of the park, surrounded by trees and shrubbery.
-In wintertime they serve mulled wine and have gondola seating to protect from the cold weather.
+• Milchhäusl - This rustic beer garden has limited seating and good food, and is located in a forest-heavy area of the park, surrounded by trees and shrubbery.
+In wintertime, they serve mulled wine and have gondola seating to protect from the cold weather.

 • Biergarten am Chinesischen Turm & Hofbräu München - Home to plenty of hearty German foods with self-service stations throughout the site.
 If you see the green benches, you’re there.